2026-04-28

 I created the dashboard for this project using Grafana connected to Clickhouse.
 Once I came up with the metrics I wanted to track, I input this to Claude to generate the dashboard JSON for Grafana.
 It took a couple of iterations but the end result was quite good and saved me a lot of time.
 For tasks like this, I find using GenAI to be a huge time saver and allows me to focus on the more interesting parts of the project.

 As mentioned before, the data from the API had some gaps so the analysis and visualisation might not be entirely accurate.
-Pit stop times and speed trap data seems a bit off as well.
-I would recommend using a more reliable data source for any serious analysis.

 But overall, it does provide some interesting insights: